-LPSO: Drug bust leads to 5 arrests, more than 30 guns seized
+Livingston Parish deputies: Drug bust leads to 5 arrests, more than 30 guns seized

 - Caleb Ball, 35

-Sheriff Jason Ard said they are likely to make more arrests as the investigation continues.
+Sheriff Jason Ard said more arrests could be made.

 More News